For Parents

 *Infants between 10 months, 0 days and 13 months, 30 days on the date of the session are welcome to sign up!

 Our researchers will get in touch with you with study opportunities when we have a study that's the right age range for your child.
-At that time, we'll provide details about the research study and you can choose to participate!
+At that time, we'll provide details about the research study and you can choose whether or not to participate!

 Led by Dr. Bria Long, we study questions like: How do children’s perception and cognition develop?
 How do we learn to connect incoming patterns of light with our knowledge about objects, their verbal labels, and the categories they belong to?
 How do we learn to derive visual meaning?